Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Ultimate P o lya- G amma samplers for binary data

-As a first illustration of the potential merits of the UPG approach, we compare estimation efficiency of the popular P\'{o}lya-{G}amma sampler from \citet{pol-etal:bay_inf} with UPG in an imbalanced data setting in \autoref{fig:traceplots_acf}.
-It is clearly visible that, while both samplers simulate from the same posterior distribution, the UPG approach outperforms the conventional P\'{o}lya-{G}amma sampler considerably in terms of efficiency.
-Note that this efficiency gain is realized in spite of an additional layer of data augmentation to sample the latent utilities $\yprodiff_{i}$.
-While this second layer of data augmentation allows for straight-forward model extensions due to a conditionally Gaussian likelihood representation, it usually increases autocorrelation in the posterior draws significantly.
-This is counteracted by our novel MCMC boosting strategy based on the working parameters $\gamma$ and $\delta$.
+As a first illustration of the potential merits of the proposed iMDA scheme in imbalanced logistic regression settings, we compare estimation efficiency of the popular P\'{o}lya-{G}amma sampler from \citet{pol-etal:bay_inf} with a plain DA sampler as in \textit{Scheme 1}, a scale-based parameter expansion scheme (as in \textit{Scheme 2}) and the proposed approach based on location-based and scale-based expansion (as in \textit{Scheme 3}) in \autoref{fig:traceplots_acf}.
+A more systematic comparison will be given in Section \ref{sec:sim_da}.
+It is clearly visible that the UPG sampler outperforms all other samplers in terms of efficiency.
+Notably, these efficiency gains are realized despite introducing two layers of latent auxiliary variables, which usually increases autocorrelation in the posterior draws significantly.
+This is counteracted by our novel iMDA strategy based on the working parameters $\gamma$ and $\delta$.

-The interplay of these two working parameters is illustrated for the case of a logistic regression model in \autoref{fig:imda_intuition}.
-In case of imbalanced data where only a few data points are a success, most of the latent utilities $\yprodiff_{i}$ will be negative.
-On the contrary, $\yprodiff_{i}$ will mostly be greater than zero if the majority of data points are successes.
-In the balanced case, $\yprodiff_{i}$ is concentrated around zero.
-The role of $\gamma$ is to shift the mean of the latent utilities towards zero in order to restore balance in the unidentified model.
-At the same time, $\yprodiff_{i}$ is rescaled using $\delta$.
-Ultimately, this results in an estimation setup where the boosted utilities $\tilde{\yprodiff_{i}} = \yprodiff_{i} \sqrt{\delta} + \gamma$ are re-centered and re-scaled such that the resulting distribution exhibits fat tails and a zero mean.
-This leads to an improvement in the signal-to-noise ratio in the boosted model when compared to the unboosted model, effectively allowing for more efficient MCMC estimation.